Bathtub Bliss and Healing

 The Body Part

-To bathe or to shower is question that often becomes one of those random topics of conversation, and a body cleansing method is essential to everyday hygiene, right?
-A pick-me-up shower to rev up energy, exfoliate, stimulate lymphatic nodes and start the day is quick and convenient.
-After exercise and long day at work, a downpour shower to lather away the activities to chill skin and brain cells is perfect.
+To bathe or to shower is a question that often becomes one of those random topics of conversation, and a body cleansing method is essential to everyday hygiene, right?
+A pick-me-up shower to rev up energy, exfoliate the skin, stimulate lymphatic nodes and start the day is a quick and convenient way to go to get fresh.
+After people-ling, family, daily living and tasks, exercise and a long day at work; a downpour shower to lather away activities and the chill skin and brain cells is just what the doctor ordered.

-And let’s face it – there appears to be far more choice of products and price points available for shower gel than bath foam and this could be evidence that worldwide, having a shower is highly favoured.
+And let’s face it – there appears to be far more choices/brands available for shower gel products and various price points than there are for bath oils and bath foam cleansers.
+This could be evidence that globally, having a shower is the choosen option and highy favoured.
 An active routine and lifestyle mean that a shower fits right in, you stand upright and can reach all over the bits and bobs to beautify yourself and in a timely fashion.
-And as my daughter likes to say when we have a bath v shower debate – constant clean running water through the hose means there’s no water to transfer bacteria onto the skin, so what is there not to love?!
+And as my daughter likes to say when we have a bath vs shower debate – constant clean running water through the hose means there’s no water to transfer bacteria onto the skin, so what is there not to love?!

-But to bathe to lay back, slide into your own floating wave and sink into a mini ocean is an ultimate prize in relaxation – to immerse yourself in water and to be still.
+But then - to bathe and to lay back, slide into your own floating wave and sink into a mini ocean is free, natural medicine and the ultimate prize in relaxation.
+Having a bath is a form of rest - to immerse yourself in water and free the mind of thought and the body from fast movement.

-Increases blood flow and causes vasodilation.
-Vasodilation is when the blood vessels such as capillaries and arteries widen which help blood circulate throughout the body.
+• Increases blood flow and causes vasodilation.
+Vasodilation is when the blood vessels such as capillaries and arteries widen, which helps blood circulate throughout the body.
 This assists the blood flow to soothe muscles and reduce any stiffness around the arteries which is vital for cardiovascular health.

-Help support the Thyroid Gland that regulates the body’s metabolism including body temperature, blood pressure and heart rate.
+• Support the Endocrine System - the Thyroid Gland and Adrenal Gland that regulates the body’s metabolism including body temperature, lowers adrenaline and cortisol hormones, blood pressure and heart rate.

-Helps lungs as warm to hot water increases blood flow and aids breathing, which can bring ease to discomfort that comes with cold and flu symptoms and respiratory diseases and infections.
+• Helps lungs as warm to hot water increases blood flow and aids breathing, brings a welcomed ease to discomfort that comes with cold and flu symptoms and respiratory diseases and infections.

-Alleviate mental and emotional stress and fatigue – steam from water helps to clear brain fog and release the mind from the clutches of worry, stressors and brain fog.
+• Alleviate mental and emotional stress and fatigue – steam from water helps to clear brain fog and release the mind from the clutches of worry and stressors.

-Supports pelvic health such as the uterus and womb.
-A bath can be one of the solutions in self-care for women who have painful fibroids and cysts to promote healing.
-Also be of help to detox away toxins and soothe period pain cramps and bloating before, during and after menstrual cycle.
+• Supports Pelvic Health in the uterus and womb.
+A warm to hot bath can be one of the main solutions in self-care for women who have painful fibroids and cysts and promote healing.
+Also can be of the same help to relieve symptoms of hormonal disorder Polycystic Ovary Syndrome (PSOC) and reduce inflammation and pain.
+A warm to hot bath can detox away toxins via inhaling steam and through the skin and soothe period pain cramps and bloating before, during and after menstrual cycle.

 The Beauty Part